 Lindarbakki turf house is one of the landmarks of this little village, Bakkagerði, and a very popular photo motive.

-By the cute little turf house Lindarbakki
+By the cute little turf house, Lindarbakki

-The oldest part of Lindarbakki turf house dates back to 1899, and some of the woodwork is from around 1934.
+The oldest part of the Lindarbakki turf house dates back to 1899, and some of the woodwork is from around 1934.

-The last I knew then this cute little turf house was still inhabited in the summertime.
-Elísabet Sveinsdóttir (1929) used it as a summerhouse and once when visiting Bakkagerði she invited us to have a look inside.
+The last I knew, then this cute little turf house was still inhabited in the summertime.
+Elísabet Sveinsdóttir (1929) used it as a summerhouse, and once when visiting Bakkagerði, she invited us to have a look inside.

-I have written another travel-blog about Lindarbakki: Lindarbakki Turf House in Borgarfjörður-Eystri in East Iceland.
+I have written another travel blog about Lindarbakki: Lindarbakki Turf House in Borgarfjörður-Eystri in East Iceland.

 Galtastaðir-fram